AdaCore/spark2014/lrm/source/subprograms.rst

 .. todo::
    SB has comments and wording changes on Global Aspects section.
-   He has suggested merging Glabal Aspects with Param Aspects.
+   He has suggested merging Global Aspects with Param Aspects.
    TJJ does not really agree with merging the two sections.
    Address this issue after SB has returned from holiday.